NEASQC-WP61/fasttext-model/README.md

 ## Checking the SHA-2 hash of the file

 Once we have downloaded and joined the model, we can check its SHA-2 hash to verify that we have the correct file.
-To do so we will run the following command in the terminal, in the same directory where we have the model.
+To do so we will run the following command in the terminal, in the same directory where we have the model 'wiki.en.bin' and the hash file 'hash_wiki.txt'.

-<pre><code> shasum -a 256 wiki.en.bin </pre></code>
+<pre><code> shasum -a 256 -c hash_wiki.txt </pre></code>

-Then, we must compare the hash shown with the one appearing on the file 'hash_wiki.txt' stored in the repo.
-If both hashes are equal, it means that we have the proper model file.
+This command will check the SHA-256 hash of the model file to check that we have donwloaded the correct file.
+If this is the case, we should be seeing the following message on terminal :

+<pre><code> wiki.en.bin: OK </pre></code>